ronboger/ronboger.github.io/projects.md

 title: Projects
 ---

-## Publication

 My full list of publications can be found on [Google Scholar](https://scholar.google.com/citations?user=qU-JFvMAAAAJ&hl=en).
+Some other fun projects:

 ---